9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they’ve achieved:

-Since their founding, St. Jude’s Children’s Research Hospital has helped to push the overall survival rate for childhood cancer from 20% to over 80%.
-While they are known as one of the world’s premier pediatric cancer research center, too, in 1996, St. Jude doctor Peter Doherty was awarded the Nobel Prize for Physiology and Medicine for his research on viral infections and organ transplants.
-Since then, the charity’s international initiative, St. Jude Global Alliance has grown to 127 institutions in 57 countries.
+Since their founding, St. Jude’s Children’s Research Hospital has helped to push the overall survival rate for pediatric cancer from 20% to over 80%.
+They are known as one of the world’s premier pediatric cancer research centers.
+And, in 1996, St. Jude doctor Peter Doherty was awarded the Nobel Prize for Physiology and Medicine for his research on viral infections and organ transplants.

 Ways to contribute: